marcopennekamp/lore/specification/types.md

 ### Type Aliases <a id="type-aliases"></a>

 A **type alias** turns any type into a named type available in the global scope.
 They may have any number of **type parameters**.
 Type aliases don't carry additional semantics, which makes them **referentially transparent**.
+The type alias's underlying type may be defined in an indentation section.

 A **struct type alias** goes a step further: It aliases the type, but also provides the struct constructor/object binding under the new name.
 Structs must be aliased with the keyword `struct` and objects with the keyword `object`.
 Object aliases may not have any type parameters.